stain/ro-combine-archive/README.md

 The metadata file is also examined for `dcterms:created`, `dcterms:modified` and `dcterms:modified` annotations, which are propagated into the RO Bundle manifest.
-The timestamp of affected files in the ZIP archive will also be set to the specified modified time.
+The timestamp of affected files in the ZIP archive will also be set to the specified modified time from this metadata, if it exists.

 Note that the [RO Bundle `mimetype`](http://wf4ever.github.io/ro/bundle/#ucf) file is *not* added, as an OMEX archive (and its